|

 Coach,

 I’m so sorry I missed the dinner last night, my grandfather had a stroke a month or two back and can’t walk well anymore, I guess he tried to walk and fell and hit his face on the kitchen counter.
 He is doing ok now.
-I hope you guys have so much fun living in California and give my love to Tiffany.
-I’m sure I’ll come visit in Cali sometime soon.
+I hope you guys have so much fun living in Tacoma and give my love to Tiffany.
+I’m sure I’ll come visit sometime soon.
 I did not get to say this yesterday but I want to thank you for everything, without you I’d at the very least be in prison, you showed a kid who had a drug addict father who was never good enough a strong guiding hand and how a man treats someone he cares for.
 I appreciate everything you and Tiffany have done for me.
 Dietrich F.

 One of the reasons to coach is helping someone who didn’t come from a good home life…..